-Classical post-selection in the sense of conditioning on a particular measurement outcome was first suggested for DR CV-QKD protocols to beat the 3~dB channel loss limit~\cite{Silberhorn2002a} in the absence of channel noise.
-Alternatively, a quantum post-selection can be applied, which is equivalent to a physical operation on the state can be applied.
-NLAs, that were virtually implemented in the form of Gaussian post-selection, was shown compatible with the Gaussian security proofs and helpful for CV-QKD in~\cite{Fiurasek2012}, especially if combined with the virtual noiseless attenuation on the sender side (even without the need of pre-selection on this stage).
-It was shown, that such virtual NLA (also referred to as measurement-based) can improve secure distance or tolerable channel noise of the protocols~\cite{Walk2013} and restore the key rate in the EB realization of CV-QKD~\cite{Chrzanowski2014}.
-The quantum filtering, equivalent to NLA operation, should also be optimized due to a trade-off between the post-selection region and reduction of the raw key data.
-The filter implementation requires a cut-off on the data filter, which should be large enough to result to Gaussian statistics.
-In the finite-size regime, this cut-off has to be optimized to provide sufficient improvement of the effective transmittance and, simultaneously to preserve Gaussian statistics and not worsen the parameter estimation~\cite{Hosseinidehaj2020}.
-The equivalence between physical and virtual realizations of NLA was studied in detail in~\cite{Zhao2017}, showing the lower success rate of the measurement-based virtual realizations.
-Practical realizations of NLA using quantum scissors and single-photon catalysis (photon addition or subtraction operation, which can reportedly act as NLA~\cite{Zhang2018a}) were theoretically studied in~\cite{Notarnicola2023}, taking into account limited detection efficiency, and compared to ideal NLA analyzed in~\cite{Blandino2012}, resulting in the extended secure distance for both practical realizations.
+Classical postselection in the sense of conditioning on a particular measurement outcome was first suggested for DR CV-QKD protocols to beat the 3~dB channel loss limit~\cite{Silberhorn2002a} in the absence of channel noise.
+Alternatively, a quantum postselection that is equivalent to a physical operation on the state can be applied.
+NLAs, that were virtually implemented in the form of Gaussian postselection were shown to be compatible with the Gaussian security proofs and helpful for CV QKD by~\cite{Fiurasek2012}, especially if they were combined with the virtual noiseless attenuation on the sender side (even without the need of preselection on this stage).
+It was shown that such virtual NLAs (also referred to as measurement based) can improve secure distance or tolerable channel noise of the protocols~\cite{Walk2013} and restore the key rate in the EB realization of CV QKD~\cite{Chrzanowski2014}.
+The quantum filtering, which is equivalent to NLA operation, should also be optimized owing to a trade-off between the postselection region and reduction of the raw key data.
+The filter implementation requires a cutoff on the data filter that should be large enough to result in Gaussian statistics.
+In the finite-size regime, this cutoff has to be optimized to provide sufficient improvement of the effective transmittance and, simultaneously, to preserve Gaussian statistics and not worsen the parameter estimation~\cite{Hosseinidehaj2020}.
+The equivalence between physical and virtual realizations of NLA was studied in detail by~\cite{Zhao2017} who showed the lower success rate of the measurement-based virtual realizations.
+Practical realizations of NLAs using quantum scissors and single-photon catalysis [photon addition or subtraction operation, which can reportedly act as NLA~\cite{Zhang2018a}] were theoretically studied by~\cite{Notarnicola2023} who took limited detection efficiency into account, and compared to the ideal NLA analyzed by~\cite{Blandino2012}, resulting in the extended secure distance for both practical realizations.
 Classical postselection was analyzed and shown to be helpful for DM CV QKD with phase-shift keying~\cite{Kanitschar2022}, where optimal postselection strategies can improve the performance of protocols with fewer signal states and reduce the performance gap between trusted and untrusted detector models.